Africa

 Comprising 6,000 square miles of crystal clear channels, serene lagoons and a myriad of islands, the Okavango Delta forms a natural oasis that sustains a vast variety of wildlife and birds of all descriptions.
 The waters are at their height from July to October, forming an amazing wetlands ecosystem that is one of the greatest natural wonders of the world.

-Activities in Moremi Game Reserve are devoted to birding, where the swampy areas of Xakanaxa are home to African rail, Coppery-tailed coucal, Black coucal*, Red-chested flufftail, African crake*, Black crake, Chirping cisticola, Luapula cisticola, Purple swamphen and Allen’s gallinule to name but a few.
-The open waters attract the African skimmer, Saddle-billed stork, Yellow-billed stork, Intermediate egret, Goliath heron, African fish eagle as well as the globally threatened Slaty egret and Wattled crane (*=migratory species).
+The swampy areas of Xakanaxa are home to African rail, Coppery-tailed coucal, Black coucal*, Red-chested flufftail, African crake*, Black crake, Chirping cisticola, Luapula cisticola, Purple swamphen and Allen’s gallinule to name but a few.
+The open waters attract the African skimmer, Saddle-billed stork, Yellow-billed stork, Intermediate egret, Goliath heron, African fish eagle, Hadeda ibis and Sacred ibis, as well as the globally threatened Slaty egret and Wattled crane (*=migratory species).

 The mopane canopy is home to raptors such as the African hawk-eagle, Tawny eagle, Gabar goshawk, Little sparrowhawk, African harrier hawk and Shikra.
 Other birds you can hope to see moving through the canopy include the Red-headed weaver, Stierling’s wren-warbler, Scarlet-chested sunbird, Neddicky, Yellow-breasted apalis, Chin-spot batis and Diederik cuckoo* to name but a few.
 The verges of the swamp are breeding grounds for the Rosy-longclaw, Black coucal*, Long-legged bustard and the African crake* (*=migratory species).